scepman/scepman-docs/docs/scepman-configuration/optional/application-settings/azure-ad.md

 Changes can harm your service!
 {% endhint %}

-## AppConfig:AuthConfig:SCEPmanAPIScope

-{% hint style="info" %}
-Applicable to version 2.0 and above
-{% endhint %}

-This value comes from the AAD app registration.
-It is used to let clients like Certificate Master authenticate against SCEPman and authorize their CSR submissions.

-{% hint style="danger" %}
-Changes can harm your service!
-{% endhint %}

 ## AppConfig:AuthConfig:ApplicationKey

 The [Application Key (client secret **value**)](../../azure-app-registration.md#azure-app-registration-client-secret) from your Azure AD App registration.
 This setting is configured during the setup of a SCEPman 1.x version.
 SCEPman 2.x usually does not use this setting and instead relies on [Managed Identity authentication](../../../scepman-configuration/post-installation-config.md).